blockisec/PoCs/peppermint.sh/path_traversal_file_delete.md

 The application does not properly filter the `path` JSON parameter in the `/api/v1/users/file/delete` endpoint.

-This results in arbitrary file deletion.
+This results in arbitrary file deletion (unauthenticated).

 ```